• Skip to primary navigation

 Storing My Strawberry Oreo Ice Cream

 Once you’ve made the ice cream, transfer it to the freezer for at least 7 hours.
 You can freeze it in a metal loaf tin (cover with clingfilm or foil securely) or a freezer-proof air-tight container for up to 2 months.
 Take it out the freezer and put in the fridge for 1 hour before you are ready to eat it so it’s soft enough to scoop (will take less time if you've had some already and the tub isn't full).
-If you defrost at room temperature, that too will be quicker.
+If you defrost at room temperature, that too will be quicker, 10-30 minutes depending on how much is in the tub.

 For more on safe food storage and reheating read here >